ucb-bar/hammer/doc/CAD-Tools/Tool-Plugin-Setup.rst

 Setting up a Hammer CAD Tool Plugin
 ================================================

 This guide will discuss what a Hammer user may do if they want to implement their own CAD tool plugin or extend the current CAD tool plugins.
-There are some basic mockup examples of how this can be done in ``hammer/src/hammer-vlsi/ACTION/``, where ``ACTION`` may be ``par`` for example.
+There are some basic mock-up examples of how this can be done in the ``par`` and ``synthesis`` directories inside ``hammer/src/hammer-vlsi/``.

 Tool Class
 ------------------------------------------------

 Writing a tool plugin starts with writing the tool class.
-Hammer already provides a set of classes for a new tool to extend.
-For instance, the Hammer Innovus plugin inherits from ``HammerPlaceAndRouteTool`` and ``CadenceTool``.
+Hammer already provides a set of classes and mixins for a new tool to extend.
+For example, the Hammer Innovus plugin inherits from ``HammerPlaceAndRouteTool`` and ``CadenceTool``.

 Steps
 ------------------------------------------------